mishelashala/intro-to-ddd/README.md

 These three divisions are not casual.
 The domain layer contains all the models related with the domain we're trying to work on.
 Let's get back to our basic arithmetic calculator: on the domain layer we would find the models for numbers, symbols and the four basic arithmetic operations, etc.

 The application layer contains all the business logic of our application.
 In the case of our calculator we know that in the domain of arithmetic the division by zero is not defined.
-Within our busines rules we could define a division by zero as not allowed instead of undefined[^5].
+Within our busines rules we could define a division by zero as not allowed instead of undefined[^4].

-Lastly, the infrastructure layer is in charge of the communication with the outside world[^6].
+Lastly, the infrastructure layer is in charge of the communication with the outside world[^hex].
 By placing the infrastructure layer as the most-external layer the domain and application are ignorant on the "less important" implementation details.
 The inner layers don not know if the application is driven by a http socket, a gui, a RPC or any other IO device.
 That includes the persistence mechanisms (databases).
 That's why we usually refer to DDD as a persitence-ignorante architecture.

 ## DDD Building Blocks

 As mentioned during the introduction, DDD comes with some building blocks, this building blocks are the technical foundation that will allow us to model our domain.
-Not all of these are used nor needed at the same time, some of those are more common on different "flavors" of DDD[^7].
+Not all of these are used nor needed at the same time, some of those are more common on different "flavors" of DDD[^5].

 - Entities
 - Value Objects